rickrain/k8s-volumes/README.md

 # from the node the pod is running on.

 # Scale out the replicas to 20 so that you get pods spread across the two nodes.
-kubectl scale deployment nginx-deployment-05 --replicas=20
+kubectl scale deployment dynamic-shared-storage --replicas=20

 # Delete the deployment
-kubectl delete -f ./nginx-deployment-05.yaml
+kubectl delete -f ./05-shared-storage.yaml

 # Show that the pvc is deleted.
 # Also, notice that the pv that was dynamically created is deleted.